Melvin Stokes Jr. -- Bamberg

-Arrangements are incomplete and will be announced later by Glover's Funeral Home.
-Friends may call at the residence of his sister, Shirley Crosby, 1672 Hunting Road, Branchville, 29432, and Glover's Funeral Home.
-The family will be accepting limited guests due to COVID-19.
+Friends may call at the residence of his sister, Shirley Crosby, 1672 Hunting Road, Branchville, and at Glover's Funeral Home.
+The family is receiving limited guests due to COVID-19.

-To plant a tree in memory of Melvin Stokes, Jr. as a living tribute, please visit Tribute Store.
+To send flowers to the family of Melvin Stokes, Jr., please visit Tribute Store.

 Obituaries Newsletter